coach1988/IPTV-Solution/README.md

 - Security: I am aware of a lot of conceptual security issues; This solution was designed to be deployed inhouse for my wife (and no, she would not know how to spoof anything or get around the firewall)
 - Webserver: Right now, everything is based on the Django's and Flask's webservers; I would like to give interested parties at least the option to deploy this solution with their own webservers, but I don't know enough about WSGI and ASGI for that yet
 - Dropping of sessions currently only works from the overview, but not from a session's details page
-    - It can also take ~30 seconds before the stream stalls
+    - It can also take up to ~45 seconds before the stream stalls
 - Many more (especially as I have only one concurrent upstream connection to test with)
 - Mean exceptions when dropping a stream;)

-## Why Django's and Flask's webserver?
+## Why Django's *AND* Flask's webserver?

 I wanted to use Django as a management UI once i learned about it and I had this plan for a rewrite of a proxy for a long time.
 I unfortunately had to find out that Django is not really streaming friendly, so I had to fall back to Flask for that.
 But hey, at laest we've gained support for distributed setups:)

-## To do's
+## ToDo's

-- It is far from complete
 - Overwrite handling: Allow for a convenient way to replace things such as channel name, channel groups, etc.
 - Service files: Ship it with some systemd units
 - User session limits: Implement some enforcement of concurrency limits for upstream playlists
+- It is far from complete, so probably many additional things

 ## How to run

-<details id="bkmrk-docker-compose-clone"><summary>docker-compose</summary>
+### docker-compose:

 1. Clone the git repository:
     ```